ringos/RingoS.github.io/_pages/about.md

 # Services

 ## Peer-review
-I am a regular reviewer for ARR.
+I have been a reviewer for multiple rounds of ARR.
 I have also reviewed papers for the following conferences:
 * ACL 2021
 * EMNLP 2023, 2022, 2021